 Adding ground bacon to your burger mix makes the burgers incredibly juicy and flavorful.
 For each 1 lb. ground beef, add 4 oz of ground bacon.

 I normally go for 85/15 lean ground beef, but if all you have is extra lean ground beef (93/7), that should work too.
-Normally I would say that extra lean ground beef is not fatty enough to produce good burgers, but when making ground bacon burgers, the addition of bacon makes up for the lack of fat in the meat, so the burgers don’t come out as dry as they normally would.
+Normally I would say that extra lean ground beef is not fatty enough to produce good burgers.
+But when making bacon burgers, the addition of bacon makes up for the lack of fat in the meat.
+So the burgers don’t come out as dry as they normally would.

 - 4 oz bacon (1/2 package)